 What Is Post-Traumatic Stress Disorder?

-Post-traumatic stress disorder is a mental health condition brought on by a traumatic event.
+Post-traumatic stress disorder (PTSD) is a mental health condition brought on by a traumatic event.
+Developing PTSD through sexual assault, childhood abuse, witnessing death and other traumatic events are some of the most common causes.
 Such events may be life-threatening or emotionally harmful and can trigger PTSD whether they’re witnessed or experienced firsthand.

 People who go through trauma may find ways to cope and move on (a phenomenon known as acute stress disorder).
 But if traumatic memories continuously interfere with everyday tasks, it could be a sign of PTSD.